Bobby Witt Jr. Player Props: Royals vs. Angels

-The Kansas City Royals, including Bobby Witt Jr. and his .571 slugging percentage in past 10 games, including five extra-base hits but no homers), battle starter Tyler Anderson and the Los Angeles Angels at Angel Stadium of Anaheim, Saturday at 9:07 PM ET.
+On Sunday, Bobby Witt Jr. (.356 on-base percentage in past 10 games, 57 points above season-long percentage) and the Kansas City Royals play the Los Angeles Angels, whose starting pitcher will be Reid Detmers.
+First pitch is at 4:07 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Angels.
+He had a one-hit performance in his previous game (1-for-5) against the Angels.

 Bobby Witt Jr. Game Info & Props vs. the Angels